-An energy monitor, as its name suggests, is a device designed to help you see where and how you use energy, enabling you to make savings on your gas and electricity bills by being more energy efficient.
+An energy monitor is a device designed to help you see where and how you use energy, enabling you to make savings on your gas and electricity bills by being more energy efficient.

-Energy monitors calculate the daily and monthly running costs of household appliance and lighting, so when you turn on the kettle, for example, you can see exactly how much energy you are using.
+They calculate the daily and monthly running costs of household appliances and lighting, so when you turn on the kettle, for example, you can see exactly how much energy you are using.

 How do energy monitors work?